 - c1.
 On the Home tab, in the Slides group, click the Layout arrow and select Blank. - c2.
 On the Insert tab, in the Text group, click the WordArt arrow and the orange A in the top row, or a different one.
 Type the text. - c3.
-On the Drawing Tools Format tab, in the WordArt Styles group, click the Text Effects arrow and select Deflate Bottom.
+On the Drawing Format tab, in the WordArt Styles group, click the Text Effects arrow select Deflate Bottom.

 - c4.
 Select the text and, on the Home tab, in the Font group, select purple from the Font Color drop down menu. - c5.
-On the Home tab, in the Font group, click the open dialog button and change to size to 48.
+On the Home tab, in the Font group, in the lower right corner, click the dialog box launcher and change to size to 48.